Gabaldonlab/perSVade/README.md

 `WARNING: The connection to SRA did not work`. perSVade includes the option to query and download from the SRA database for the benchmarking of SV calling.
 This requires a proper network access and SRA connection, which may not always be available.
 This warning indicates that this process is not possible on your machine.
 You can skip this connection by providing the reads on your own through `--close_shortReads_table`.

+## Running in BSC clusters (internal use only)

+If you are working from any cluster that has access to the BSC /gpfs filesystem you can activate the perSVade environment from its location in mschikora.
+YOU DON'T NEED TO INSTALL ANYTHING.

+`source /gpfs/projects/bsc40/mschikora/anaconda3/etc/profile.d/conda.sh`  # activate the conda environment of mschikora

+`conda activate perSVade_v0.7_env` # activate the environment of perSVade version 0.7.
+You can change the version

+You can next run perSVade from the releases folder (these are stable versions of the pipeline).
+For example:

+`python /gpfs/projects/bsc40/mschikora/scripts/perSVade/releases/perSVade-0.7/scripts/perSVade.py -r <path to the reference genome (fasta)> -o <output_directory> -p <ploidy, 1 or 2> -f1 <forward_reads.fastq.gz> -f2 <reverse_reads.fastq.gz> `

+IMPORTANT NOTE: The activation of the perSVade conda environment works well from version 0.7 on.
+This means that you can activate from the login of MN or interactive nodes.
+However, the activation of older versions (v0.4 and below) is costly, and it overloads the login nodes.
+If you want to use an old version of perSVade, always activate it on an interactive node (i.e.: `salloc`).
+In addition, you can't run the perSVade pipeline from a login, because it takes too many resources.
+You can submit perSVade as a job or run from an interactive session with `salloc -n 1 --time=02:00:00 -c 48 --qos debug`.

+OTHER NOTES:

+- All perSVade modules work in MareNostrum, and most of them in Nord3.
+The generation of "repeat files" and finding of "homologous regions" does not work in Nord3 because the GCLIB versions are old.

 ## Quick start

 You can call the perSVade pipeline with: